Who are we?

 The Technical Committee is responsible for all technical matters relating to the purpose of the Association.
 It decides on the Technical Architecture, the Architecture of Standards and the Open Source Software Portfolio, including the Federation Services.
 It manages the inputs from the work packages, coordinates demonstrators and use cases.

-The Data Spaces Business Committee supports the creation of data spaces.
+The Data Space Business Committee supports the creation of data spaces.
 Its mission is to actively stimulate and support the establishing of Data Spaces across but not limited to Europe, build recommendations of best practices for data space commodities and related generic design principles.

 The Working Groups within the Association deal with defined tasks.
 They are managed by the Technical Committee.